ShathisKannan19/rag_api_app/README.md

 # QA RAG API Backend

 This repository contains the backend for the QA RAG application.
-It is built using FastAPI and integrates with various libraries such as LangChain, SQLAlchemy, and more.
+It is built using FastAPI and integrates with various libraries such as LangChain, Chroma VectorDB, SQLAlchemy, and more.
 The backend is containerized using Docker and managed with Docker Compose.

 ## Key Features